 Gallery Tours and Workshops

-During each exhibition, Women & Their Work invites students from Austin and area schools to the gallery for a tour and art-making activity.
+During each exhibition, Women & Their Work invites students from Austin area schools to the gallery for a tour and art-making workshop.
 Students are led through the exhibitions and conduct discussions about themes in the work on display.
 When possible, the exhibiting artists themselves lead the tours, illuminating their artistic processes for students and encouraging students to explore their own ideas about the work.

 After the gallery tour, students experiment with materials and techniques similar to those used by the exhibiting artist, allowing them to better understand the art-making process.
+Tours are free to all students and teachers, and W&TW also pays for transportation and for a half-day substitute teacher, if needed.

 What more teachers are saying: